Overactive bladder is a condition defined by a group of urinary symptoms related to the control and frequency of urination.

 OAB tends to affect men and women equally but differences in anatomy influence aspects of the condition.

-A similar proportion of American women with OAB are estimated to have UUI alongside urgency and frequency.
+A similar proportion of American women with OAB are

 However, less than 3 percent of American men with OAB report this combination.
 Men with OAB may experience higher rates of nocturia than women.